jlink/how-to-specify-it/README.md

 - `v` became `value` or `value1`
 - `v′` became `value2`

-I also replaced some terms like ~~QuickCheck~~ with _jqwik_ where applicable.
-Moreover, I changed text references to names in code examples to the names used in the Java code.
+I also replaced some terms like ~~QuickCheck~~ with _jqwik_ by striking through the original.

-Where necessary inserted a few sentences of my own to explain differences between the original and my translated version.
+Moreover, whenever the floating text referenced variables or functions from the code I used the names from the Java code.

-I turned the list of references at the end of the paper into links pointing to PDF versions of the referenced paper.
+I turned the end notes of references into links pointing to PDF versions of the referenced paper.
 In the one case where I could not find a publicly available PDF I reference the publisher's library entry.